Crystalline cohomology of rigid analytic spaces: Cohomology over

 We then take the section of the infinitesimal de Rham complex $(\calF\otimes_{\calO_{X/\Sigma_{e}}}\Omega_{X/\Sigma_{e \inf}}^\bullet,\nabla)$ at $D$, and get a chain complex of $\Bdre$-modules

 where $M$ is the evaluation $\calF(D)$ of $\calF$ at the envelope $D$.
 The complex is naturally filtered by the infinitesimal filtration, whose $i$-th filtration is the subcomplex

+We also recall that by taking the powers of the infinitesimal ideal sheaf $\mathcal{J}_{X/\Sigma_e}$, we get a natural filtration on the structure sheaf $\mathcal{O}_{X/\Sigma_e}$ (cf. discussion before \Cref{base K0}) and hence on $\mathcal{F}$, by defining the $i$-th filtration as $\mathcal{J}_{X/\Sigma_e}^i\mathcal{F}$.
+This in particular induces a filtration on the cohomology complex $R\Gamma(X/\Sigma_{e \inf},\calF)$, and we call the latter the \emph{infinitesimal filtration} on the infinitesimal cohomology.
 Our main theorem in this subsection is the following: \begin{theorem} Let $X$, $Y$, $\calF$ and $M$ be as above.
 Then we have a natural filtered isomorphism in the filtered derived category of abelian groups:

-where the left side is filtered by the infinitesimal filtration. \end{theorem} \begin{remark} Note that by the Corollary \ref{coh, big small}, the above is also isomorphic to the cohomology of the crystal $\calG$ over the big infinitesimal site, when $\calF=\mu_*\calG$ is the restriction of $\calG$ defined over the big site $X/\Sigma_{e \Inf}$. \end{remark}
+where the left side is filtered by the infinitesimal filtration. \end{theorem} \begin{remark} Note that by the Corollary \ref{coh, big small}, the above is also isomorphic to the cohomology of the crystal $\calG$ over the big infinitesimal site, when $\calF=\mu_*\calG$ is the restriction of $\calG$ defined over the big site $X/\Sigma_{e \Inf}$. \end{remark} The rest of this subsection will be devoted to the proof of the theorem.\\